charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 How could I have known better?
 I was assessed by experts, and they said I was ready.

-on July x, 2016, officer Yanez panicked after pulling over Philando Castile in Minnesota.
-He shot a nonviolent, law-abiding man 7 times in front of a child.
+in July 2016, officer Yanez panicked after pulling over Philando Castile in Minnesota.
+He fatally shot a nonviolent, law-abiding man in front of a child.

 Why was he in that situation?